skylerbullard/House-Prices-Portfolio/README.md

 ### features: redefined in laymen's terms and specificied measuring units

-- 'SalePrice': (target) property sale price in dollars. the target variable
+- SalePrice: (target) property sale price in dollars. the target variable
 - 'MSSubClass': building classification identifying what house used for
 - 'MSZoning:' zoning classification
 - 'LotFrontage:' feet of street connected to front